balena-io/debugging-masterclass/README.md

 In fact, we'll do it twice.
 Once you've waited about 30 seconds, run the command again.

-Now we'll look at the health checks again.
-Click 'Run checks' again in the Dashboard.
+Now if you run the health checks again.
 After a couple minutes, you'll see the 'check_container_engine` section has changed:

 | Check                  | Status | Notes                                                                                                                                               |